ThomasFirmin/hpo_snn/README.md

 # Parallel hyperparameter optimization of spiking neural networks

-Experiements are executed on the Jean Zay supercomputer using slurm scripts.
+Experiments are executed on the Jean Zay supercomputer using slurm scripts.
 It can also be launched using `mpiexec` or `mpirun`.

 ## Installation